Maine Organic Farmers and Gardeners Association

 FARMS (Focus on Agriculture in Rural Maine Schools)

 FARMS does outreach work in local schools to help kids learn about healthy eating.
 They believe that in order for children to eat well, their community needs to eat well.
-FARMS is opening a Community Kitchen & Food Learning Center on the second floor of Rising Tide’s building, where they offer workshops on gardening, food preservation, and healthy living.
-When fully operational, there will be a demonstration kitchen for hands-on cooking classes for people of all ages and a resource space with nutrition and gardening information.
+FARMS operates a Community Kitchen & Food Learning Center on the second floor of Rising Tide’s building, where they offer workshops on gardening, food preservation, and healthy living, as well as hands-on cooking classes for people of all ages.

 StrongerTogether.coop is a place for people to gather on their food journeys.
 It’s a place to find out more about what’s in your food, where it comes from, where to find great food, how to prepare it, and a whole lot more.
 Find a wide variety of recipes for every season, information about the value of food co-ops and articles on health, nutrition and DIY projects.